Dick Van Dyke: 2002–2025: Later career and television resurgence

 Van Dyke continued to find television work after Diagnosis: Murder, including a dramatically and critically successful performance of The Gin Game, produced for television in 2003 that reunited him with Mary Tyler Moore.
 In 2003, he portrayed Doctor Doug Townshend on Scrubs.
 A 2004 special of The Dick Van Dyke Show titled The Dick Van Dyke Show Revisited was heavily promoted as the first new episode of the classic series to be shown in 38 years.
-Van Dyke and his surviving cast members recreated their roles; although nominated for a Primetime Emmy, the program was roundly panned by critics.
+Van Dyke and his surviving cast members recreated their roles and was nominated for a Primetime Emmy.

-In 2006 he guest-starred as college professor Dr. Jonathan Maxwell for a series of Murder 101 mystery films on the Hallmark Channel.
+In 2006 Van Dyke starred as college professor Dr. Jonathan Maxwell for a series of Murder 101 mystery films on the Hallmark Channel, once again with son Barry as his co-star.
 Van Dyke returned to motion pictures in 2006 with Curious George as Mr. Bloomsberry and villain Cecil Fredericks in the Ben Stiller film Night at the Museum.
 He reprised the role in a cameo for the sequel, Night at the Museum: Battle of the Smithsonian (2009), but it was cut from the film.
 It can be found in the special features on the DVD release.
 He also played the character again in the third film, Night at the Museum: Secret of the Tomb (2014).